petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions/tutorials/using-a-theme-spritemap-client-extension.md

 | 8      | ![Search icon](./using-a-theme-spritemap-client-extension/images/03.png)      | search                 |
 | 9      | ![User icon](./using-a-theme-spritemap-client-extension/images/04.png)        | user                   |

-To change the pencil icon to a different one,
+To swap the pencil icon for a fish,

 1. Find the `<symbol>` tag corresponding to the ID of `pencil` inside `assets/spritemap.svg`.
-You must open the SVG file in an editor to view this.
+You must open the SVG file in a text editor to view this.

    ```html
    <symbol id="pencil" viewBox="0 0 512 512">